Aradhana (1969 film): Plot

-Suraj is injured in an air crash like his real father Arun but survives.
-While he is recuperating in the hospital, Vandana meets Madan, who knows that Suraj is Arun and Vandana's son.
-He wants to tell Suraj the truth, but Vandana does not want Suraj to know that he is her son, fearing the consequences.
-Later when Vandana is not around, Suraj sees her diary where Arun's photo is found.
-Realising that Arun and Vandana are his true parents, he salutes Vandana's self-sacrificing attitude and acknowledges her publicly as his mother.
+Suraj is injured in an air crash like his father but survives.
+While he is recuperating in the hospital, Vandana meets Madan.
+He knows the truth of Arun and Vandana's romance and is anxious to tell Suraj all but Vandana fears the consequences.
+One day idly looking through papers in the room while waiting for Vandana, Suraj finds Arun's photo.
+A sudden realisation that Arun and Vandana are his true parents becomes clear.
+He recognizes his mother's sacrifices and celebrates her strength and courage.